Skip to content

 How to find robots.txt

 For live stores (not in test mode), the robots.txt is available via your-store.com/robots.txt.
-If you are running multiple stores within StoreConnect, each store will have it’s own, unique robots.txt file.
+If you are running multiple stores within StoreConnect, each store has its own unique robots.txt file.
 StoreConnect does not generate the file for test sites or non-production sites.

-When downloading the robots file, use your browser’s ‘Private Mode’ to ensure you get the most current version otherwise you could be downloading an older version from your cache.
+When downloading the robots file, use your browser’s private browsing mode to ensure you get the most current version.
+Otherwise you could be downloading an older version from your cache.

 More information about robots.txt